Arsh1213/getting_started_with_javascript/Chapters/10_further_reading.md

 However, I cannot emphasize enough the importance of the following statement:
 > __Programming is best learned by writing programs.__

 No matter how many books and tutorials you read, or how many videos you watch, all of them amounts to nothing if you can't create the software you want to create.
-Having said that, I would like to present before you my learning resources of choice.
+Having said that, I would like to present before you my __learning resources of choice for JavaScript__.
 Alongside, I will also mention what purpose each of those resources serve, so that you can pick the right one when you need more clarity on something.

 > You are free to discard any or all of those resources and pick your own - it's your journey, and your preferences are what matters.